szczyglis-dev/py-gpt/README.md

 ## Audio Input

-The plugin facilitates speech recognition (by default using the `Whisper` model from OpenAI, `Google` and `Bing` are also available).
+The plugin facilitates speech recognition.
+OpenAI Whisper is the default provider; local Whisper, Google, Google Cloud, Google GenAI, Bing, and xAI Grok Voice providers are also available.
 It allows for voice commands to be relayed to the AI using your own voice.
 Whisper doesn't require any extra API keys or additional configurations; it uses the main OpenAI key.
 In the plugin's configuration options, you should adjust the volume level (min energy) at which the plugin will respond to your microphone.
 Once the plugin is activated, a new `Speak` option will appear at the bottom near the `Send` button  -  when this is enabled, the application will respond to the voice received from the microphone.

 The plugin can be extended with other speech recognition providers.